 Some primary schools are run by religious orders - they are sometimes called convent or monastery schools.
-They operate under the same rules as other primary schools except for some special rules relating to the appointment of principals and the choice of teacher representatives on the board of management.
+They operate under the same rules as other primary schools.

 The Department of Education and Skills lists schools geographically under Find a School.

 There are several special schools - including residential care units and schools for children with disabilities, young offenders, children at risk, children with specific learning disabilities and emotionally disturbed children.

 The ownership of primary schools is quite complex.
 In general, they are privately owned and State-funded.
 While the school ethos is decided by the owners, the operating rules are largely set by the State.

 A Forum on Patronage and Pluralism in the Primary Sector was set up in 2011 to consider how primary school patronage structures might be adapted to reflect changes in society.
 Its report was published on 10 April 2012.